microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/CodeGen.md

 }
 ````

 This program will generate 2 files: `PublisherFramework.g.ts` and `ConsumerInterface.g.ts`.
 The former should be included by the Immortal that implements the API, and the latter should be included by an Immortal that wishes to use the `computePI` method.
-For simplicity, let's assume that our Immortal wants to call its own methods, so our Immortal is both the publisher _and_ the consumer of the API.
+For simplicity, let's assume that our Immortal wants to call its own methods, so it is both the publisher _and_ the consumer of the API.

 On the publisher side, `PublisherFramework.g.ts` would be used like this: